 Injuries sustained due to motorcycle accidents can be severe.
-In fact, motorcycle accidents are 29 times more likely to cause fatal injuries.
+Motorcycle accidents are 29 times more likely to cause fatal injuries.
 When a motorcyclist is lucky enough to survive a crash, it doesn’t mean that they’re out of the woods yet.
-Oftentimes, these accidents land riders in the hospital.
+Often, these accidents land riders in the hospital.

-Motorcycle accident victims sustain similar types of injuries due to the way in which they happen, and there are patterns that can be observed in the types and severity of injuries.
+Motorcycle accident victims sustain similar injuries due to how they happen, and some patterns can be observed in the types and severity of injuries.

 You should always look for signs of a head injury after a motorcycle accident.

 When you’re going at a rapid speed and come to a sudden halt, your body will still be in motion.
-On a motorcycle accident, riders can literally be thrown from their bikes and projected dozens of feet across the road, and broken bones are a common result of these sort of crashes.
+On a motorcycle accident, riders can be thrown from their bikes and projected dozens of feet across the road, and broken bones are a typical result of these sorts of crashes.
 Riders are especially vulnerable to receiving severe fractures, such as ones to the:

 The skin is the largest organ in the human body, and if not protected, can be impacted in the event of a motorcycle accident.
 Road rash occurs when the skin scrapes again the surface of asphalt and layers of skin are torn away.
 Not all road rash is the same, and they can vary in severity.

-Third degree.
-This wound is when the skin is torn away down to the fat and internal tissue, leaving the area exposed.
+- Third-degree.
+This wound is when the skin is torn away to the fat and internal tissue, leaving the area exposed.

 Depending on the severity of the road rash, complications such as infection, intense pain, and permanent scars could occur.
 Leather is a recommended material to wear while riding a motorcycle, as it can help prevent road rash in the event of a collision.